teiwei2003/cosmos-sdk/docs/zh/DOCS_README.md

 ## Docs Build Workflow

-The documentation for Cosmos SDK is hosted at https://docs.cosmos.network/ and built from the files in the `/docs` directory.
+The documentation for Cosmos SDK is hosted at https://docs.cosmos.network/and built from the files in the `/docs` directory.

 ### How It Works